-Read and follow the safety precautions listed below:
+Read and follow the Safety Precautions listed below:

 - 1. Meters must only be lifted by personnel properly trained in the safe practices of rigging and lifting. - 2.
 Remove the plug bolts installed in the tapped holes on the top of the flanges.
 Do not discard the bolts as they must be reinstalled once the lifting operation is complete to prevent corrosion of the tapped holes. - 3.
 Ensure the tapped holes on the meter are clean and free of debris before installing the hoist rings. - 4.
 Use only the safety engineered swivel hoist rings that are rated for lifting the meter.
 Do not use any other type of hoist rings with the same screw size or heavy duty hoist rings.
 The meter tapping and counter bore size are suitable only for the hoist rings specified by Emerson. - 5.
 When installing a hoist ring, make sure the base surface of the hoist ring fully contacts the machined flat surface of the tapped hole.
-If the two surfaces do not come in contact then the hoist ring will not hold its full rated load.
+If the two surfaces do not

+- come in contact then the hoist ring will not hold its full rated load.
 Torque the hoist ring attachment bolts to the limit indicated on the hoist rings. - 6.
 After installation of the hoist rings, always check that the ring rotates and pivots freely in all directions. - 7.
 NEVER attempt to lift the meter using only one hoist ring. - 8.
 Always use separate slings to each hoist ring.
 NEVER reeve one sling through both hoist rings.
 The slings must be of equal length.
 Each sling must have a load rating that equals or exceeds the hoist ring load rating.
 The angle between the two slings going to the hoist rings must never exceed 90 degrees or the load rating of the hoist rings will be exceeded.

-Figure 2-11: 90 Degree angle between slings
+Figure 2-8: 90 Degree angle between slings

-9. Direct mount option: NEVER allow the slings to contact the electronics enclosure.
+9. NEVER allow the slings to contact the electronics enclosure.
 Damage to the enclosure may occur.
-Use a spreader bar with the slings to prevent contact with the electronics enclosure and the base enclosure (see Figure 2-13).
-If the slings do come in contact with the electronic enclosure then remove the four bolts holding the enclosure to its base and temporarily remove the head from the meter during the lifting operation.
-You will need to unplug the cable on the Acquisition Module.
+Use a spreader bar with the slings to prevent contact with the electronics enclosure and the base enclosure (see Figure 2-10).
+If the slings do come in contact with the electronic enclosure then remove the two bolts holding the enclosure to its base and temporarily remove the head from the meter during the lifting operation.
+You will need to unplug the cable from J3 on the Acquisition Module.
 Two screws hold this cable in place.
-Once the lifting operation is complete, reattach and secure the electronics cable on the Acquisition Module, return the electronics enclosure to its original position, replace the bolts, and secure the enclosure in place.
+Once the lifting operation is complete, reattach and secure the electronics cable to J3 on the Acquisition Module, return the electronics enclosure to its original position, replace the bolts, and secure the enclosure in place.
+Lifting the meter with the upper enclosure installed but without the bolts installed, may cause the electronics to fall and cause personal injury or equipment damage.